williamhackett0/LBPK_Converter/readme.md

 ![Server Files Example](https://github.com/williamhackett0/LBPK_Converter/blob/main/assets/server_files_example.PNG)

-Run the application with `python lbpk.py`.
+Download the latest release [here](https://github.com/williamhackett0/LBPK_Converter/releases) or run the application with `python lbpk.py`.

 This will open a GUI interface where you can select the folder containing all the server files extracked from the previous step (`10183/data.bin` etc).
 You can then select the output folder to place the converted track files.
 Clicking 'Convert' will then start the process.